-(iii) The introduction of federal, state, or local legislation or

-(iv) the enactment or modification of any pending federal, state, or local legislation by preparing, distributing or seeking publicity or propaganda, or by urging members of the general public or any segment thereof to contribute to or participate in any mass demonstration, march, rally, fundraising drive, lobbying effort, letter-writing campaign or telephone campaign; or (e) Legislative liaison activities, including attendance at legislative sessions or committee hearing, gathering information regarding legislation, and analyzing the effect of legislation, when such activities are carried on in support of or in knowing preparation for an effort to influence the vote of one or more legislators or other decision-makers.
+- (ii) The enactment or modification of any pending federal, state, or local legislation through communication with any member or employee of the Congress, state legislature, or City Council, or with any government official or employee in connection with a decision to sign or veto legislation; - (iii) The enactment or modification of any pending federal, state, or local legislation by preparing, distributing or seeking publicity or propaganda, or by urging members of the general public or any segment thereof to contribute to or participate in any mass demonstration, march, rally, fundraising drive, lobbying effort, letter-writing campaign or telephone campaign; or - (iv) Legislative liaison activities, including attendance at legislative sessions or committee hearing, gathering information regarding legislation, and analyzing the effect of legislation, when such activities are carried on in support of or in knowing preparation for an effort to influence the vote of one or more legislators or other decision-makers.

-(9) Entertainment Costs
+(10) Entertainment Costs

-Costs of amusement, social activities, ceremonials and costs relating thereto, such as meals, lodging rentals, transportation, and gratuities unless authorized in writing by the Department.
+Costs of amusement, social activities, and costs relating thereto, such as meals, lodging rentals, transportation, and gratuities.

-(10) Excessive Travel Costs
+(11) Excessive Travel Costs